Ginibre interacting Brownian motion in infinite dimensions is sub-diffusive: One-labeled, tagged particle, and environment processes

 \subsection{Tagged particle processes}

 The tagged particle problem of interacting Brownian motions is to prove the diffusive scaling limit of each particle in the system \cite{gp,De,o.inv2,o.p}.
-The standard device used for this problem is to introduce the process of the environment seen from the tagged particle \cite{gp}.
-We adopt this device and define it by changing the coordinates as follows.
-Let
+The standard device for this problem is to introduce the environment process seen from the tagged particle \cite{gp}.
+We use this device and define it by changing the coordinates as follows.
+For the labeled process $ \X = (X^i)_{i\in\mathbb{N}}$ given after \eqref{:12e}, we set